Vyral/base-template/_posts/2018-05-01-investors-have-you-considered-purchasing-a-foreclosure-property.md

   - Market Update
 excerpt: >-
   Investors: Don’t underestimate the opportunities presented by foreclosure properties.
-Bank-owned distress properties are a great resource for those with the skills and resources to extract their true value.
+Bank-owned distressed properties are a great resource for those with the skills and resources to extract their true value.
 enclosure:
 pullquote: >-
   Foreclosure properties represent some of the best investment opportunities for